History of the Byzantine Empire: Macedonian dynasty and resurgence

 The military successes of the 10th century were coupled with a major cultural revival, known as the Macedonian Renaissance.

 Miniature from the Paris Psalter, an example of Hellenistic-influenced art and evidence of enduring artistic traditions reaching the Antiquity.

 The Byzantine Empire reached its height under the Macedonian emperors (of Armenian origins) of the late 9th, 10th, and early 11th centuries, when it gained control over the Adriatic Sea, southern Italy, and all of the territory of tsar Samuel of Bulgaria.
 The cities of the empire expanded, and affluence spread across the provinces because of the new-found security.
 The population rose, and production increased, stimulating new demand while also helping to encourage trade.
 Culturally, there was considerable growth in education and learning.
 Ancient texts were preserved and patiently re-copied.
 Byzantine art flourished, and brilliant mosaics graced the interiors of the many new churches.
-Though the empire was significantly smaller than during the reign of Justinian, it was also stronger, as the remaining territories were less geographically dispersed and more politically and culturally integrated.
+Though the empire was significantly smaller than during the reign of Justinian, it could be argued that it was stronger, as the remaining territories were less geographically dispersed and more politically and culturally integrated.